blues/app-accelerators/03-better-mouse-trap/README.md

 Notehub doesn’t have native SMS alerts yet, but it does allow you to route messages [to any other cloud services or HTTPS API endpoint](https://dev.blues.io/guides-and-tutorials/routing-data-to-cloud/?&utm_source=github&utm_medium=web&utm_campaign=nf&utm_content=nf3) that your heart desires.
 I used Twilio, an inexpensive SMS service, to send message to my phone when there is motion in the trap.

-To correctly format the request for the Twilio HTTP API I followed the Blues Wireless [Twilio SMS Guide](https://dev.blues.io/guides-and-tutorials/twilio-sms-guide/?&utm_source=github&utm_medium=web&utm_campaign=nf&utm_content=nf3) and [modified the JSONata](mousetrap.jsonata) expression to tell me which mousetrap (Garage, Basement, etc.) saw motion based on the unique ID of the Sparrow sensor node I affixed to each trap.
+To correctly format the request for the Twilio HTTP API I followed the Blues [Twilio SMS Guide](https://dev.blues.io/guides-and-tutorials/twilio-sms-guide/?&utm_source=github&utm_medium=web&utm_campaign=nf&utm_content=nf3) and [modified the JSONata](mousetrap.jsonata) expression to tell me which mousetrap (Garage, Basement, etc.) saw motion based on the unique ID of the Sparrow sensor node I affixed to each trap.

 ![Data path from Wi-Fi to Notehub.io and JSONata transformation into SMS format](images/nf3_mousetrap_(18)_sghXhszUbO.jpg)